elm-lang/elm-reactor/README.md

 Now open [http://localhost:8000](http://localhost:8000) in your browser.
 You should see a navigation page for your project.

 Click on any file to see what it looks like.
-For example, you can navigate to an Elm file and try it out.
+For example, you can navigate to an Elm file like `examples/1-button.elm` and try it out.
 If you modify the file, you can just refresh that page and see the new version!

-#### Time Travel Debugging

-To use the debugger, click the small wrench next to every Elm file.
-This will start your Elm program with a control panel that lets you:

-  * Pause, rewind, and continue from any point.

-  * Add watches and traces to track and visualize values over time.

-  * Swap in new code at any time, maintaining all recorded events.

 ## Building from Source